MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-gov-cloud.md

     ![Change SPOEnvironmentType](media/gov-cloud-setting.png)

 5. On the Welcome page, click **Next**.
 Follow the prompts to enter your SharePoint admin username and password to your GCC High or DoD account.
-6. Enter your Windows credentials that provide access to **all** the file shares that contain the content you want to migrate.
+6. Enter your Windows credentials that provides access to **all** the file shares that contain the content you want to migrate.
 Select **Install**.
 7. Test agent access (optional) or click **Close**.
 </br>